rahulrai-in/fast-track-istio/fast-track-istio/installation/step2.md

 `kubectl create ns istio-system`{{execute}}

-The following command will install all the components of Istio (core and optional) on your cluster.
+The following command will install only the Istio daemon-*istiod*  on your cluster.

 `kubectl apply -f - <<EOF
 apiVersion: install.istio.io/v1alpha1